AP-IT-GH/apaqe-docs/wireguard/wireguard.md

 ## Prerequisites:

-- A Server with internet access (We'll refer to this as Server A)
+- A Server with internet access
-- A Client Device to connect to the VPN (We'll refer to this as Client B)
+- A Client Device to connect to the VPN
-- WG-Easy installed and configured on Server A (refer to WG-Easy documentation for installation)
+- WG-Easy installed and configured on Server A
 - Basic understanding of API calls and web development
 - open ports 51820 (udp) en 51821 (tcp)